-- 40. Parent's liability for payment of school fees.-(1) A parent is liable to pay the school fees determined in terms of section 39 unless or to the extent that he or she has been exempted from payment in terms of this Act. - (2) A parent may appeal to the Head of Department against a decision of a governing body regarding the exemption of such parent from payment of school fees. - (3) In deciding an appeal referred to in subsection (2), the Head of Department must follow due process which safeguards the interests of the parent and the governing body. - 41.
-Enforcement of payment of school fees.-(1) A public school may by process of law enforce the payment of school fees by parents who are liable to pay in terms of section 40. - (2) The exemption from payment of school fees must be calculated according to the regulations contemplated in section 39 (4). - (3) The exemption from payment of school fees in terms of this Act is calculated retrospectively from the date on which the parent qualifies for the exemption. - (4) A public school may act in terms of subsection (1) only after it has ascertained that- - (a) the parent does not qualify for exemption from payment of school fees in terms of this Act;
+40. Parent's liability for payment of school fees

+- (1) A parent is liable to pay the school fees determined in terms of section 39 unless or to the extent that he or she has been exempted from payment in terms of this Act. - (2) A parent may appeal to the Head of Department against a decision of a governing body regarding the exemption of such parent from payment of school fees. - (3) In deciding an appeal referred to in subsection (2), the Head of Department must follow due process which safeguards the interests of the parent and the governing body.

+41. Enforcement of payment of school fees

+- (1) A public school may by process of law enforce the payment of school fees by parents who are liable to pay in terms of section 40. - (2) The exemption from payment of school fees must be calculated according to the regulations contemplated in section 39(4). - (2A) Notwithstanding subsection (2), a parent may submit to the governing body an affidavit, as proof that the other parent of the learner- - (a) is untraceable; - (b) is unwilling to provide the first-mentioned parent with particulars of his or her total annual gross income;